Relocation route planner

 Questions to ask

-Related examples include Westminster School, Sevenoaks School, Wellington College, Benenden, Woldingham, Wycombe Abbey and Caterham.
-For London relocation families, also compare day-school routes at Dulwich College, Highgate, City of London School, South Hampstead High School, Godolphin and Latymer and Alleyn's.
+Related examples include Westminster School, Sevenoaks School, Dulwich College, Wellington College, Benenden, Woldingham, Wycombe Abbey and Caterham.
+For London relocation families, also compare day-school routes at Highgate, City of London School, City of London School for Girls, South Hampstead High School, Godolphin and Latymer, Latymer Upper, King's College School Wimbledon, St Paul's School, St Paul's Girls' School, Putney High, Wimbledon High, Alleyn's and JAGS.

 Use related schools by route.
 Westminster is useful for sixth-form international boarding questions.
 Sevenoaks is useful for IB and visa-policy questions.
 Wellington, Benenden, Woldingham and Wycombe Abbey are useful for boarding and early assessment timelines.
 Caterham is useful for guardian-policy detail.